TheDan64/rusty-types/README.md

 Now, both of these approaches aren't at all inherintely bad and can definitely be leveraged correctly.
 But they aren't particularly readable or nice to work with.

-Here, the `Result` type would allows you to return a data wrapper that can be checked as to whether it is expected or indicates a problem regardless of whether or not the underlying data is of the same or a similar type:
+Here, the `Result` type allows you to return one of two data wrappers: `Ok(data)` or `Err(data)`.
+They have the same methods, but each return different results.
+Taking advantage of duck typing, we can determine if the underlying data was returned from a successful call or not:

 ```python
 from rusty_types.result import Err, Ok, Result